The 5 Things We Wish PTs, MDs, and Patients Knew About Pudendal Neuralgia and Pudendal Nerve Entrapment

 Many things can be the source of increased pain with sitting.
 These include vulvodynia, hip labral tears, proximal hamstring injuries with ischial bursitis, lumbar pathology, proximal hip adductor injuries, anal fissures, and pilonidal sinus just to name just a few.
 Often, the most basic question of exactly WHERE does it hurt with sitting is missed.

 An example: A 59 year-old male, traveling from out of state, presented to pelvic PT with the chief complaint of “penis pain” he’s had for 14 years.
 He also said he had pain with sitting.
-He’s gone to the best medical centers all over the U.S. He’s had pudendal nerve decompression surgery, numerous other procedures such as pudenda nerve blocks, pulsed radio frequency ablation and cryoablation to the pudendal nerves.
+He’s gone to the best medical centers all over the U.S. He’s had pudendal nerve decompression surgery, numerous other procedures such as pudenda nerve blocks, pulsed radiofrequency ablation, and cryoablation to the pudendal nerves.
 He’s had many different types of imaging tests – pelvic MRI and spine MRI.
 He’s tried all sorts of medications.
 Nothing helped with his discomfort, or if it has, it was fleeting for a few days.
-Every place he went, they tried their best treat for what was considered a “pudendal issue.”
+Every place he went, they tried their best treatment for what was considered a “pudendal issue.”
 Based on his symptoms, it was good to know he found professionals who even knew about the pudendal nerve and types of treatments.
 This is not always the case.
 But, in this case, this was likely the wrong path for treatment.
 (Read more about this case here).
-The pain was actually in the suprapubic area near the base of his penis and the lower abdominal region; and his pain only increased with sitting on soft surface and better with hard surfaces.
+The pain was actually in the suprapubic area near the base of his penis and the lower abdominal region, and his pain only increased with sitting on a soft surface and was better with hard surfaces.
 This is a case of treating the wrong nerves and condition.
-(Here’s another case based on symptoms of pain with sitting, but wrong diagnosis based on MRI)
+(Here’s another case based on symptoms of pain with sitting, but the wrong diagnosis based on MRI)

 A diagnosis of Pudendal Neuralgia truly involves a complete review of the patient history, diagnostic testing (if indicated) and a thorough exam.
 It doesn’t matter how many times a web search indicates pudendal neuralgia involves pain with sitting (or the Nantes Criteria indicates this), it does not mean you have PN if you have pain with sitting.
 Furthermore, pudendal neuralgia is not just one thing – it can show up as a variety of symptoms, depending on the branch affected.